 Water, Sinks, and Drains during RV Rental in Alaska

 As the water supply system has been winterized, there will be no fresh water available in the passenger car.
-We recommend bringing a can of fresh water for drinking, cooking, washing dishes, etc. When cooking and cleaning with water, you still need to add RV antifreeze to the sink because they flow into a different storage tank than the toilet system.
-Please be aware that when you go and rent an RV in Alaska you are responsible for any damage caused by frozen pipes.
+We recommend bringing a can of fresh water for drinking, cooking, washing dishes, etc. When cooking and cleaning with water, you still need to add RV antifreeze to the sink because it flows into a different storage tank than the toilet system.
+Please be aware that when you go and rent an RV in Alaska, you are responsible for any damage caused by frozen pipes.

-Using the Toilet when Goes to Rent an RV in Alaska
+Using the Toilet when Going to Rent an RV in Alaska

 The toilet system has been winterized and is suitable for rent in winter.
 To “flush” the toilet, you need to add RV antifreeze to the toilet every time you use and flush.
 We recommend using -50 RV antifreeze and using about 1 cup each time you flush.
 We do sell RV Antifreeze at a discount, which can be purchased during training.
 If you bring your own, it must be propylene glycol RV or marine antifreeze approved for use in freshwater systems.